Dynamic Biotics Review 2026: Worth the Price?

 Hypromellose

-Food additive and gelling agent.
-Limited evidence it may blunt blood sugar spikes when cooked into starchy foods.
+A food-grade gelling agent that may blunt blood sugar spikes when cooked into starchy foods like white rice.

 Calcium Laurate